browserengineering/book/book/invalidation.md

 animations of `opacity` or `transform` shouldn't trigger layout, while animations of other properties should.

+*Width animations*: Implement the CSS `width` and `height` properties;
+when `width` is set to some number of pixels on an element, the element should be that many pixels wide, regardless of how its width would normally be computed; the same goes for `height`.
+Make them animatable; you'll need a variant of `NumericAnimation` that parses and produces pixel values (the "px" suffix in the string).
+Check that animating width in your browser changes line breaks.
+[This example](examples/example13-width-transition.html) should work once you've implemented width animations.

 *Transferring children*: Implement the [`replaceChildren` DOM method][replacechildren-mdn] when called with multiple arguments.
 Here the arguments are elements from elsewhere in the